-Walk-ins are welcome!
-No appointment is necessary for routine blood work/lab tests and general X-rays.
-Most other tests require an appointment.
+Patients must schedule appointments for routine blood work/lab tests and general X-rays.
 To schedule an appointment, contact central scheduling/patient registration.

 We are committed to providing comprehensive tests and treatments services services to the community including: